MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--people-and-communities-competency.md

 - Staff profiles, accessible to colleagues, are absent or largely unmaintained; there is no expectation that profiles are completed and updated.
 Any that do exist are likely to be limited to identifying who works in the organization and in which department (with contact information).
 Hard copy staff directories may be in use.
 - Organization charts are created manually, inconsistently published, and frequently out of date.
 They may also be shared via email to department members.
 - Because staff have no access to a reliable directory and may not know the best communication mechanisms to use, colleagues are often overlooked or uninformed.
 Long-term staff are frequently interrupted with requests for their knowledge, even when others might have been able to assist.
-- People use ÔÇ£reply allÔÇØ despite the impact this has in colleaguesÔÇÖ inboxes.
+- People use ï¿½Ç£reply allï¿½ï¿½ï¿½ despite the impact this has in colleaguesï¿½ï¿½ï¿½ inboxes.
 Employees are unable to easily identify who-does-what in the organization, find subject matter experts, or understand the reporting structure.
 Requests for expertise and questions are often asked via email and then forwarded around the company until the correct subject matter expert is identified; minimal shared insights are created.
 - There is no company guidance on where to have different types of conversations, share interests, or seek advice and engagement from colleagues.
 - No process exists for discovering whether colleagues have particular skills, areas of expertise, or common interests and values.
 Communities of interest are serendipitous and do not take place digitally.
 They are effectively invisible to the organization.
 - Personal contact, telephone, and email are the primary means of communication.

 #### 100 Impacts

 There is little company guidance or recommendation on where to have different types of conversations to be most effective.
 This leads to most people feeling that, while much information is coming at them, little is what they need to know or actionable.
 No processes or tools exist to discover whether colleagues have specific skills, areas of expertise, or common interests and values.
-In project-based environments, itÔÇÖs difficult to find out who worked on past projects.
+In project-based environments, itï¿½ï¿½ï¿½s difficult to find out who worked on past projects.
 Communities of interest are serendipitous and do not take place digitally.
 Most conversations use email as the only communication channel.

 Staff retention may be difficult as there is little in the way of glue to keep people together and create those connections.
 Users may feel lost and unsure of their purpose.
 This impact will be harder if the organisation is largely working remotely.

 Systems may exist to support identifying who works in the organization and in which department.
-Distribution lists are used to communicate with groups such as ÔÇ£All CompanyÔÇØ and each department.
+Distribution lists are used to communicate with groups such as ï¿½Ç£All Companyï¿½ï¿½ï¿½ and each department.
 The processes to update information fall to IT, are essentially manual and undocumented, and lack formal processes to manage their members.

 ### Level 200 - Managed

 At this level, the focus tends to be on creating communication channels for the inner loop.
 This represents groups of people working together on projects - the organizations usual units of work.
 Each team may decide how to communicate internally, but there is no enterprise-level guidance on which solution to use based on the project goal.
 There may be pilots for capturing outer loop conversations (corporate communications, CEO town halls, employee interest groups) in another communication channel.

 **[Managed level](microsoft365-maturity-model--intro.md#level-200---managed)** characteristics include:

+#### 200 User Experience

+- Some teams have better communication tools, but approaches vary widely across the organization.
+- Finding people and skills is possible but neither efficient nor reliable.
+- Staff profiles exist but are inconsistently maintained and may have outdated or incomplete information.
+- Community spaces may be piloted, but they're ad hoc with little management or clear purpose.

 #### 200 Culture